Key West Offshore Fishing Charters

 The Gulf of Mexico

-Even more offshore fishing possibilities lie to the west, at the Dry Tortugas and Marquesas Keys.
+Even more offshore fishing possibilities lie to the west.
 The Marquesas Keys are famous for holding massive Sharks, including Tiger, Bull, Lemon, and Hammerhead Sharks.
 Located 26 miles west, these fishing grounds are just a 45 minute boat ride away.

 For excellent shallow water bottom fishing, head to the Dry Tortugas.
 Trips to these islands 75 miles away from Key West are extremely weather dependent.
 While you can find 8-9 hour trips, an overnight charter is recommended to make sure you get plenty of fishing time.